naoyoshinori/docker-gemini-cli/docs/examples/mcp-gateway/README.md

 This example demonstrates how to use the Gemini CLI with a Docker MCP Gateway using Docker Compose.

+The Docker MCP Gateway allows you to securely expose local and containerized tools to AI models.
+For more detailed information about the gateway itself, please refer to the official [Docker documentation](https://docs.docker.com/ai/mcp-gateway/) and the [GitHub repository](https://github.com/docker/mcp-gateway).

 The container environment is configured as follows:

 * **User:** `node` (non-root)